unoplatform/uno/doc/articles/features/lightsensor.md

 # LightSensor

 > [!TIP]
 > This article covers Uno-specific information for LightSensor.
-For a full description of the feature and instructions on using it, consult the UWP documentation: https://learn.microsoft.com/en-us/windows/uwp/devices-sensors/use-the-light-sensor
+For a full description of the feature and instructions on using it, consult the [UWP documentation](https://learn.microsoft.com/windows/uwp/devices-sensors/use-the-light-sensor).

  * The `Windows.Devices.Sensors.LightSensor` class allows measuring the illuminance in LUX.